 - The Guidelines for Cardio-respiratory Training.

 Getting Started - Go for a walk.
 Or even a jog if you are capable.
 Then advance to running and maybe even trail running.
-The thing is, you need to get moving, and if all you ever do in your life is go for a walk every day, you are adding years to your life and getting those hips engaged and working.
-When the hips fail, you are probably past the point of no return.
+The thing is, we need to get moving, and if all we ever do in our lives is go for a walk every day, we are adding years to our lives by keeping our hips engaged and working.
+When the hips fail, we are probably past the point of no return.

 I will neither confirm nor deny saying this, but - If you can just move consistently and regularly throughout the day, it is probably better for your overall health than if you got in an intense workout once during the day, then were stationary for the other 23 hours.

-Often overlooked, especially as we start getting "older", strength training may be the single most important part of your plan for increasing your healthspan.
-Every physical aspect of your adventurous lifestyle will be enhanced, positively or negatively, by the strength of the muscles in your body, both big and small.
-One of the key indicators of advanced aging is loss of balance, leading to wider stance to offset this, which results in a slower walking pace.
+Often overlooked, especially as we start getting "older", strength training may be the single most important part of our plan for increasing our healthspan.
+Every physical aspect of our adventurous lifestyle will be enhanced, positively or negatively, by the strength of the muscles in our bodies, both big and small.
+One of the key indicators of advanced aging is loss of balance, leading to wider stance to offset this imbalance, which results in a slower walking pace.
 This reinforces a downward spiral that eventually leads to a drastic reduction in cardio-respiratory efficiency and/or the major fall that changes everything.

 Beyond just aging better, strength training is also beneficial for other things such as: